Radiculopathy after a car accident

 - Consistent history, objective clinical signs, imaging where relevant, specialist reports, treatment response, work-capacity certificates and functional evidence over time usually matter.
 The evidence should explain both medical causation and practical reliability, not just list symptoms.

-- Should I run treatment disputes and long-term impairment issues as one argument?
+- Should treatment disputes and long-term impairment issues be argued together?

 - Usually it is safer to structure them as linked but distinct streams: treatment reasonableness/necessity often turns on current function and response-to-care, while permanent impairment issues depend on impairment methodology and timing.
 Clear stream separation reduces cross-contamination and helps decision-makers stay issue-focused.

-- If a nerve-root injection helped briefly, can the insurer say I am back to normal work capacity?
+- If a nerve-root injection helped briefly, does that prove normal work capacity?

 - A short-lived response does not usually prove stable capacity.
 It is stronger to document duration of relief, rebound pain, medication side effects, activity limits and failed attempts to sustain normal duties across multiple weeks.
 Capacity arguments are generally more persuasive when they focus on repeatable function over time, not a single temporary improvement point.